ridgeontheway/Politi-Test/README.md

 ## Acknowledgments

-* The Politi-Test icon was developed by [Made by Made](https://thenounproject.com/made.somewhere/) and was purchased using the creative commons license
+* The Politi-Test icon was developed by, and purchased from [Made by Made](https://thenounproject.com/made.somewhere/)
-*
+* 8values' icon was taken from the project's [github page](https://github.com/8values/8values.github.io)
-* etc
+* Spekr's icon was taken from the designer's [blog](http://anaarkei.me/)